 Globally, data from Qustodio shows children spend an average of 75 minutes per day on TikTok.
 This makes it the social media platform they are using the most.

-In the U.S., kids are spending an average of 87 minutes a day on TikTok, which is higher than the global average.
+In the U.S., kids spend an average of 113 minutes daily on TikTok, which is slightly higher than the global average of 107 minutes.
 Those in the UK spend 70 minutes per day on the video-sharing app.

 Even though TikTok is thriving, there are still some brands questioning whether or not it’s worth it to make the platform part of their overall video marketing strategy.